SaiVenkatM/saivenkatm.github.io/aboutme.md

 ---

 Hello there!
-I'm Venkat (Sai Venkat, He/Him) a passionate and driven individual with a love for technology and innovation.
+I'm Venkat (Sai Venkat, He/Him) a driven individual with a love for technology and innovation.
 With a background in CS, I have developed a deep understanding and appreciation for Software Engineering.

 My journey has led me to explore various domains, from development of simple programs  to building systems at scale.
 I thrive on challenges and am always eager to learn and adapt to new advancements in the tech world.